- 3 Comments

-Currently, there are two available licenses in the state: dispensary and growing operation.
-Applicants are not currently being accepted as the state opened and closed the licensing period in September 2014.
+There are two available licenses in the state: dispensary and growing operation.
+Applicants are not currently being accepted as the state is preparing for the upcoming 2020 recreational licensing period.

 A single entity can own a maximum of 3 cultivation permits.
 An individual is prohibited from being an owner, partner, officer, director, shareholder, or member of more than 3 permitted cultivation centers.

-Opening a marijuana business in Illinois will not be cheap.
-It is one of the most expensive states for ganjapreneurs with rather strict entry barriers.
-The costs associated with the application for a marijuana growing operation facility in Illinois are:
+Opening a recreational marijuana business in Illinois is not expected to be cheap.
+Currently, it is one of the most expensive states for ganjapreneurs with rather strict entry barriers.
+Prior to legalization, the costs associated with the application for a marijuana growing operation facility in Illinois were:

 - Non-refundable application fee for a cultivation permit: $25,000

 - Once issued a permit, $200,000 permit fee for the first year

 - Applicants were required to demonstrate $500,000 in liquid assets and a $2,000,000 bond to the Department of Agriculture